cilliemalan/disassembler/README.md

 vaddw.u16 q8, q8, d18
 ```

+## Note about web
+The Capstone wasm file is quite large (5Mb).
+In order
+to save space, it is not included when packed with
+webpack or other tools but rather will be downloaded
+by calling `fetch`.
+The wasm file is stored on a CDN,
+is compressed to about 500kb, and may be cached indefinitely.

+If this library is included from a regular node project,
+the wasm data is stored as hex in a javascript file generated
+when this library is published.

+This works by specifying a different main file for `browser` in
+the [package.json](package.json#L6) file.
+I'm not sure how one
+can go about overriding this behaviour.
+The reason it's completely
+separate is to prevent webpack from including 1Mb of hex stuff
+unnecessarily.

 # Work in Progress
 This module does basic disassembly right now.
 It does not
 yet support all the various architectures.
 These things